GijimaGarikai/EPL-Stats-Viewer/README.md

-~Probably not coming back to this but it was fun to work on and I forgot to make it public so here we go :3~
+~Made this in 2022 and probably not coming back to finish but it was fun to work on and I forgot to make it public so here we go :3~
 # English Premier League (EPL) Statistics Viewer

 This Python script fetches and displays English Premier League (EPL) statistics using the Sportdata API.
 It allows users to select a season and view detailed statistics for their favorite teams.